The Story of Illume

 Cami and her husband Bret are blessed to raise four fantastic kids.

-Rachel Stuker - Teacher
+Rachel Stuker - Dance

 Rachel Stuker has been teaching dance for ten years.
 She is passionate about making dance a fun and challenging atmosphere for her students where they learn much more that dance steps.
 She grew up dancing in Sandy, Ut where she got a variety of training in ballet, jazz, tap and tumbling.
 She got her first taste of competition dance in high school on an award winning drill team where she was an All State Drill team member.
 She would extend her training by attending summer intensives, getting opportunity’s to learn and perform classical pieces by George Balanchine, Ben Stevenson and other renowned choreographers.
 In 2005 she received a performance scholarship to UVU where she performed with the Repertory Ballet Ensemble.
 After graduating in 2009 with a Bachelors in Fine Arts, she stayed at home raising her children and teaching dance while living in two different states.
 She feels blessed everyday that she gets to share her love of dance with others.

-Cherie Gurney - Teacher/Production Team
+Cherie Gurney - Dance/Musical Theater/Production Team

 Cherie was born in Roosevelt, Utah to parents that loved performing arts and athleticism.
 She tumbled, sang, danced and acted throughout her childhood and youth.
 Cherie was the drill captain of the Union Cougarettes, lettered in weightlifting, became Dance Sterling Scholar and member of the All State Drill Team.
 She was a Sunburst dancer at USU, worked at the Jackson Hole Playhouse Theatre as Yolanda in “Paint your Wagon” then found her college home in Cedar City, Utah.
 Cherie graduated from SUU with a BS degree in Dance and Theatre in 2002.
 Cherie was the vice president of orchestras, voted Student Favorite Dancer, Faculty Favorite Character Dancer, Best Actress in a Black Box Performance, Most Talented T-bird (runner-up), most Outstanding Senior, Cherie received the top dance scholarship from the Burch Mann Foundation Titled “It’s the feet that carries us but the heart that dances”.